baxpick/cpctelera_example/README.md

 ## Using the Pre-built Docker Image

-A pre-built Docker image (`braxpix/cpctelera-build-arm64-cpc:1.0`) is available on Docker Hub, supporting arm64 architecture but the build script (`docker/build_and_upload.sh`) can be used to build and deploy for any other supported architecture.
+Pre-built Docker images are available on Docker Hub:
+*   `braxpix/cpctelera-build-x86_64-cpc` (for x86_64 / amd64 systems)
+*   `braxpix/cpctelera-build-arm64-cpc` (for arm64 / aarch64 systems, like Apple Silicon Macs)

+You can also use the build script (`docker/build_and_upload.sh`) locally to build an image for your specific architecture if needed.

 ## Running a Build